laurentj/slimerjs/docs/installation.rst

 You won't see any windows.
 If you have any problems with xvfb, see its documentation.

-Using flash plugin or other kind plugins
+Using flash plugin or other plugins
 ----------------------------------------

 SlimerJS is able to load Flash content if the Flash plugin is installed,